brade31919/SRGAN-tensorflow/README.md

 wget http://download.tensorflow.org/models/vgg_19_2016_08_28.tar.gz
 tar xvf ./vgg19_2016_08_28.tar.gz
 ```
 Download the training dataset.
 The dataset contains the 8156 images from the RAISE dataset.
 I preprocess all the TIFF images into png with 5x downscale as the high-resolution images.
-The low-resolution image is obtained by 4x downscale of the high-resolution image. \\
+The low-resolution image is obtained by 4x downscale of the high-resolution image. <br />
-Download the two file from the google drive link: \\
+Download the two file from the google drive link:
 [High-resolution images](https://drive.google.com/file/d/0BxRIhBA0x8lHYXNNVW5YS0I2eXM/view?usp=sharing)
 [Low-resolution images](https://drive.google.com/file/d/0BxRIhBA0x8lHNnJFVUR1MjdMWnc/view?usp=sharing)
 Put the two .tar files to SRGAN/data/.
 Go to project root (SRGAN/)